inventree/InvenTree/docs/start.rst

 which installs all required Python packages using pip package manager.
 It also creates a (default) database configuration file which needs to be edited to meet user needs before proceeding (see next step below).

-Additionally, this step creates a *SECREY_KEY* file which is used for the django authentication framework.
+Additionally, this step creates a *SECRET_KEY* file which is used for the django authentication framework.

 .. important::
-    The *SECREY_KEY* file should never be shared or made public.
+    The *SECRET_KEY* file should never be shared or made public.

 Database Configuration
 -----------------------